hayabr/AI-Image-Generator/README.md

 📋 Project Overview
 This is a modern and responsive web-based AI image generator.
-Users can input text prompts, select from different styles and aspect ratios, and instantly view AI-generated images using the Vyro.ai API.
+Users can input text prompts, select from different styles and aspect ratios, and instantly view AI-generated images .

 The project is designed using **HTML, CSS, and JavaScript** to ensure simplicity, speed, and compatibility across all devices.